 Almost every leading content marketer recommends creating longer and more in-depth blog posts rather than thin 500-word articles.
 Longer posts, when created the right way, deliver more value, help the readers take action, and help you build a stronger brand image.

-But since everyone seems to be doing it these days, the perfect way to separate yourself and deliver even more value to your readers is by embedding relevant videos in every post.
+But since everyone seems to be building a strong brand imagethese days, the perfect way to separate yourself and deliver even more value to your readers is by embedding relevant videos in every post.